tltobin/prism/README.md

 ## Citations
 If you use this code, we request that you cite the corresponding article:

-> Tobin, Gray, & Kemball 2022 [add citation when published]
+> Tobin, Gray, & Kemball 2022 (in review)

-The DOI for the version of this code cited in the above paper (v 1.0.0) is:
+The version of this code cited in the above paper is v1.0.0.

-> DOI:[insert when set up]

 ## System Requirements